ai-zac/cs50w-project3/README.md

-# THIS BRANCH IS IN DEVELOPMENT STATUS!!!
+# THIS PROJECT IS IN DEVELOPMENT STATUS!!!
 ## Project3 - Pizza - CS50w

 ### Todo:
 - [x] Make a stable database model
 - [x] Make a login system
-- [ ] Reorder directory's files
+- [x] Reorder directory's files
+- [ ] Make carts & orders system

 And that is... actually.